Yeouido Park

 Yeouido Park (Korean: 여의도공원) is a park in Yeouido-dong, Yeongdeungpo District, Seoul, South Korea.

 The park, which runs northeast–southwest through the centre of the island, has a large open area which is popular with bicyclists and skateboarders, and breaks into footpaths lined with trees and seasonal flowers.

+The area was only made a park in recent years.
+In 1924, the area was occupied by Yeouido Airport, the first airport in the country.
+In the 1970s, it was made into an asphalt strip and named May 16 Square by President Park Chung Hee.
+It was finally redeveloped into a park and opened to the public on July 5, 1999.

 History

-During the Japanese rule of Korea, the site was the location of Seoul's first airport, built in April 1924.
-In the 1970s, the area was developed into an asphalt strip as part of the Han River development project led by President Park Chung-hee, who named it May 16 Square in reference to the coup he led in 1961.
+During the Japanese colonial period, the site was the location of Seoul's first airport, Yeouido Airport, which was built in April 1924.
+In the 1970s, the area was developed into an asphalt strip as part of the Han River development project led by President Park Chung Hee, who named it May 16 Square in reference to the coup he led in 1961.